 In most platforms, that means you’ll have to click into documents to find out what the associated named image is, which can be painful if you can’t easily jump from the parent to the attachment.

 Fortunately, DISCO makes it easy to review texts with clear family associations, speedy load times, beautiful renderings, and the ability to easily move back and forth between parent and attachment.
-DISCO will also render emojis accurately — although correctly translating the winky face is still your responsibility.
+DISCO will also render emojis accurately — although correctly interpreting the winky face is still your responsibility.

 5. Excel files

 Excel may be the format by which some of us live and breathe — it’s totally normal to use Excel to track household chores, right?
 But the very fact that Excel spreadsheets are so multifaceted can make them a pain in discovery.
 From sprawling sheets to hidden cells to mystery formulas, there’s a lot of room for error.
-Plus redacting Excel files is its own form of purgatory — unless you’re using a platform that has native rendering, like DISCO, of course.
+Plus redacting Excel files is its own form of purgatory — unless you’re using a platform that has native rendering, like DISCO Ediscovery, of course.

 4. Zoom data